ARISE

 03

-Organizations need internal evaluation capability.
+Organizations need to invest in internal evaluation capacity.

 Chapter 2

 Deployment is happening.
-Outcomes are the next test
+Outcomes are next.

 04